 A term insurance policy generally has no savings component.
 It is a pure life cover.
 If the policy matures and you do not renew it, you receive no return for all the premiums you have paid.
 Your paid premiums essentially become a loss.
 If you go for term insurance policy renewal and keep paying premiums, it extends your cover for premature death.
 Your family remains assured of their financial well-being in your absence.
 Moreover, the premiums are also minimal.
 So it should not be a huge financial burden to pay it regularly.

 When you first buy a term insurance, a lot of factors like your age, medical history, family situation, etc. are taken into consideration.
 If you simply opt for term insurance policy renewa, you might not have to go through the entire process again.
 You might have to undergo medical tests again, but this depends on your insurer.
 However, if your policy lapses, you will have to go through the entire procedure again and could end up paying more by way of interest, higher premium amount, etc. Many a time, people stop paying term insurance premiums because there is no paid-up value.
 The policy then lapses, and they lose all the premiums they have paid.
 Then they have to opt for a new policy which ends up costing them more.

 Premiums paid for an insurance policy are tax-deductible under Section 80C of the Income Tax Act.
 If you stop paying premiums in order to save money, you also lose out on the tax benefit and might end up with a greater taxable income.
 The death benefit of a term insurance policy is also exempt from tax under Section 10(10D) of the Income Tax Act.

-If you have been thinking of a term insurance policy and haven't zeroed in on one yet, make sure you check out the Canara HSBC Oriental Bank of Commerce's iSelect Star Term Plan.
+If you have been thinking of a term insurance policy and haven't zeroed in on one yet, make sure you check out the Canara HSBC iSelect Smart360 Term Plan.
 It offers optional cover for accidental death and accidental total and permanent disability.